 Packed with more baroque, neoclassical, eclectic, and art nouveau buildings than you can ever hope to see in one trip, Hungary’s historic capital is an architectural treasure trove.

-Budapest is pervaded with history – from the grand buildings that were built during the city’s ‘golden age’ (the late 19th century) to the bullet and shrapnel holes from WWII.
+Budapest is filled with history – from the grand buildings that were built during the city’s ‘golden age’ (the late 19th century) to the remaining bullet and shrapnel holes from WWII.
 Though, this is also a modern and innovative city with a thriving food scene.

 Hungarian food is far more complex than you may think, and Budapest is the place to discover its delights – along with the country’s excellent wines.